wlonk/arcadia/arcadia.md

 > making it more urgent that you pursue them.
 >
 > Social roles still per scene, but set expectations for frequency on this.
+> Scene structure generally is implied by the mechanics of this game; who gets
+> to say "cut" and who gets to set scenes?
 >
 > Can you get one card in a conflict?
 When is it worth it to escalate to
 > passion?
 Can tokens be used for anything other than card acquisition?